is a 1997 Japan-only Beat 'em Up

 - Smoking Is Cool: Ein's cigar, always on his mouth.

 - Spider Tank: Farado's first mecha.

-- Storming The Whale-Shaped Air Fortress: Starts in the 6th stage.
+- Storming The Whale-Shaped Air Fortress: Starts in the sixth stage.

-- Transforming Mecha: Kou's Robot Buddy transforms into a sword for one of his hypers.
-Jin's black-swapped clone robot turns into a Sinister Scythe, though the hyper is the same.
+- Transforming Mecha: Kou's Robot Buddy transforms into a sword for one of his Hypers.
+Jin's robot turns into a Sinister Scythe, though the hyper is the same.

 - The Unintelligible: Mudou.

-- The Voiceless: 5th and 6th bosses, Tsubai and Shiden.
+- The Voiceless: The fifth and sixth bosses, Tsubai and Shiden, respectively.